reasonwithoutrestraint/site/README.md

 	- Essay: Sharon Street - "A Darwinian Dilemma for Realist Theories of Value"
 	- Essay: Katia Vavova - "Evolutionary Debunking of Moral Realism"
 	- Essay: Erik J. Wielenberg - "On the Evolutionary Debunking of Morality"

-Read:
-- Christine Korsgard - "The Sources of Normativity"
-- Peter Railton - "Moral Realism"
-- Bernard Williams - "Internal and External Reasons"

-- CS Stevenson - "The Emotive Meaning of Ethical Terms"

-Summarized:
-- Sharon Street - "What is Constructivism in Metaethics"
-- Sharon Street - "Constructivism about Reasons"
-- Allan Gibbard - _Wise Choices, Apt Feelings_
-- Michael Smith - _The Moral Problem_
-- JL Mackie - "The Subjectivity of Values"ß

-- AJ Ayer - "Critique of Ethics"
-- GE Moore - from _Principia Ethica

 ---